+dates hamed.
 1. You are hereby notified that an election for an A.R.R.L.
-Section Communications Manager for the next two-year term of office is about to be held in each of these Sections in accordance with the provisions of By-laws 5, 6, 7, and 8.

-2. The elections will take place in the different Sections immediately after the closing date for receipt of nominating petitions as given opposite the different Sections.
-The Ballots malled from Headquarters will list the names of all eligible candidates nominated for the position by A.R.R.L. members residing in the Sections concerned.
-Ballots will be malled to members as of the closing date specified above, for receipt of nominating petitions, 3.
-Nominating petitions from the Sections named are hereby solicited.
-Five or more A.R.L. members residing in any Section have the privilege of nominating any member of the League as candidate for Section Manager.
-The following form for nomination is suggested:
+Section Communications Manager for the next two-year term of office is about to be held in each of these Sections in ac-cordance with the provisions of By-laws 5, 6, 7, and 8.
+2. The elections will take place in the different Sections Im-mediately after the closing date for receipt of nominating peti-tions as given opposite the different Sections.
+The Ballots milled from Headquarters will list the names of all eligible candidates nominated for the position by A.R.R.L. members residing in the Sections concerned.
+Ballots will be malled to members as of the closing date specified above, for receipt of nominating petitions.
+3. Nominating petitions from the Sections named are hereby solicited.
+Five or more A.R.R.L. members residing in any Section have the privilege of nominating any member of the League as candidate for Section Manager.
+The following form for nomina-tion is suggested:

-(Place and date)
+tion is suggested: (Place and date)

+Section Communications Manager for this Section for the next

 Section Communications Manager for this Section for the next two-year term of office.
 (Five or more signatures of A.R.R.L. members are required.)
-The candidates and five or more signers must be League members in good standing or the petitions will be thrown out as invalid.
+The candidates and five or more signers must be League members in good standing or the petition will be thrown out as invalid.
 The complete name, address, and station call of the candidate should be included.
-All such petitions must be filed at the headquarters office of the League in West Hartford, Conn., by noon of the closing date given for receipt of nominating petitions.
-There is no limit to the number of petitions that may be filed, but no member shall sign more than one such petitions for the officials for each Section listed above.
-This is your opportunity to put the man of your choice in office to carry on the work of the organization in your Section.
+All such petitions must be filed at the headquarters office of the League in West Hartford, Conn., by noon of the closing date given for receipt of nominat-ing petitions.
+There is no limit to the number of petitions that may be filed, but no member shall sign more than one such petition.